HansGoudey/Generative-Art-Research/README.md

 # TO DO
 - Create rounded rectangle images with no fill.
 - Iterate on the network.
 Will smaller convolution filters from the start work as well?
 Explore more hyper-parameters.
+- More...
+I will add to this list